Myra-Sea/reading-notes/ReadingSummary1.md

 + They can be nested by using indentation.

 :memo: `[ ]` surrounding the desired hyperlink displayed text followed immediately by `( )` surrounding the url creates a link
-+ There should not be any space between the closing bracket and the opening paranthesis.
++ There should not be any space between the closing bracket and the opening parenthesis.
 It should look like ](

 :memo: `>` at the start of a line creates a block quote
 + Quotes can be nested using >>